galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Mapping Reads to Reference Genome

 Next we map the trimmed reads to the human reference genome.
 Here we will use `Bowtie2`.
-We will extend the maximum fragment length from 500 to 1000 because we know some valid pairs are from this fragment length.
+We will extend the maximum fragment length (distance between read pairs) from 500 to 1000 because we know some valid read pairs are from this fragment length.
 We will use the **--very-sensitive** parameter to have more chance to get the best match even if it takes a bit longer to run.
 We will run the **end-to-end** mode because we trimmed the adapters so we expect the whole read to map, no clipping of ends is needed.

 > ### {% icon hands_on %} Hands-on: Mapping reads to reference genome
 >